tmllab/2025_ICLR_FLOW/README.md

 **Flow** is a multi-agent framework designed to enhance task automation and execution efficiency through **modular workflow design** and **dynamic refinement**.
 By structuring workflows as **Activity-on-Vertex (AOV) graphs**, Flow enables real-time adjustments, supports concurrent execution of subtasks, and optimizes workflow structures dynamically.

-An upcoming version of Flow will support tool usage (e.g., code terminal, web browser) and swarm workflow generation.
-This update will be integrated with **AG2** ([GitHub Repository](https://github.com/ag2ai/ag2)).

 ## Key Features